-Dealing with Medical Providers and Debt Collection Activities When You Have a Pending Workers Compensation Claim in Virginia
+Dealing with Medical Providers and Debt Collection Activities When You Have Unpaid Medical Bills and a Pending Workers Compensation Claim in Virginia

-If you’re hurt on the job in Virginia, then you may be entitled to workers’ compensation benefits.
-The most important of all available benefits is the right to have your employer or its workers’ comp insurance carrier pay for all medical treatment related to your work injury.
+If you are hurt on the job in Virginia, then you may be entitled to workers’ compensation benefits.
+The most important of all available benefits is the right to have your employer or its workers compensation insurance carrier pay for all reasonable and necessary medical treatment related to your work injury.

-Those of you who have been through Virginia workers comp before or who have a pending workers compensation hearing know that it can take months to get a resolution after filing a claim for workers comp benefits.
-During this time you’ve likely received medical care – or at least you should have – to treat your work injuries.
+Those of you who have been through Virginia workers compensation before or who have a pending workers comp hearing know that several months may pass from the date you file a workers comp claim to the date you have a workers comp hearing and get a resolution of your claim.
+During this time you will likely receive medical care to treat your work-related injuries.

-Whenever you receive medical care on a pending claim – or even an accepted workers comp claim – there is always a risk that the medical provider will try to collect payment from you directly for medical care rendered for your work injuries.
-Depending on the severity of your injuries the bills may total in the hundreds of thousands of dollars.
-Receiving medical bills and calls from collection agencies can cause additional stress when you’re already battling a work injury and trying to recover.
+There is a risk that the medical provider will try to collect payment from you directly for medical care received for your work injuries, even if the Workers’ Compensation Commission has entered an Award Order.
+Depending on the severity of your injuries the medical bills may total in the tens or even hundreds of thousands of dollars.
+Receiving unpaid medical bills and letters and telephone calls from debt collection agencies can cause additional stress when you are already battling a work injury and trying to recover physically.

-Help Against Medical Provider Debt Collection Activities When You Have a Workers Comp Claim
+Help Against Medical Provider Debt Collection Activities When You Have a Workers Compensation Claim in Virginia

+Are you receiving calls from hospitals, doctors, surgeons, diagnostic facilities, or therapists over unpaid medical bills for your work injuries?
+Don’t panic.
 There is help available if you’re the victim of medical provider debt collection activities.
-Such activities are unlawful under the Virginia Workers’ Compensation Act.
+Such activities are unlawful under the Virginia Workers’ Compensation Act when you have a pending claim.

 Section 65.2-601.1 of the Virginia Code, entitled Effect of Filing Claim; Stay of Debt Collection Activities by Health Care Providers,” states: